0x00002a/DeadlyAccel/README.md

 they can be added to the config same as vanilla.

-### Known bugs (buyer beware!)

-- If your jetpack has _any_ thrust at all before magbooting or turning it off in gravity, you will take no damage from acceleration
-    (whereas players on the same grid in a cockpit will).
-The fix for now is to disable `IgnoreJetpack`, however:
-- If you disable `IgnoreJetpack`, walking will slowly kill you, ramps will quickly kill you, and bumping into things may insta-kill you

 ## Configuration

 - `<CushioningBlocks>`: List of values for cushioning factors.